Debosmita-Chakraborty/CreditCardFraud/README.md

 # CreditCardFraud
-Classifying fraudulent credit card transactions in anonymized dataset
+Detecting fraudulent credit card transactions in anonymized dataset using Supervised Machine Learning (Classification)

 ## Context
 Finance meets crime fighting!
 Two fascinating subjects combined, with the additional challenge of an anonymized dataset, made this project a thrill to work on.
 I found it incredibly motivating to work on something that has such a real-world impact- losses from financial fraud affect both large financial institutions and ordinary people.